Industries · Healthcare

 What about HITRUST or SOC 2?
 Those are frameworks the healthcare organization certifies against, not product-level certifications we make.
 The product's audit log, versioning, and access controls produce the kind of evidence HITRUST and SOC 2 assessors typically work with for the documented-information portions of those frameworks.

 Does it handle PHI directly?
 The product is a document-management layer.
-Documents it manages may contain PHI, but that PHI sits inside SharePoint Online in your tenant — under Microsoft's BAA, not a separate intranet.ai data path.
+Documents it manages may contain PHI, but that PHI sits inside SharePoint Online in your tenant — under Microsoft's BAA, not a separate docs365.ai data path.
 We recommend applying appropriate classification metadata and access scoping to any document that contains PHI.

 Related